 Early in 2020, when news of the pandemic began to emerge, we started considering how the Government’s EAST communications framework could be applied to clients who require it – but digitally.
 We needed to make everything we would normally do face to face as easy, attractive, social and timely as possible, using only online platforms.
 Our usually day-long sessions had to be more easily digestible and designed to establish partnerships that could be strong from afar, rather than in close proximity, which is what we and our clients have always been used to.

 The client team was already familiar with using online video platforms to deliver training and professional development to its global workforce, and we worked with their preferences in mind.
-We held online conferences, interactive workshops, seminars, forums and drop in sessions to gain all the information we normally would in face to face settings, but made the sessions shorter to avoid Zoom fatigue.
+We held online conferences, interactive workshops, seminars, forums and drop-in sessions to gain all the information we normally would in a face to face settings, but made the sessions shorter to avoid Zoom fatigue.

 We also enabled an element of socialising online; the client’s finance, systems and operations teams had the opportunity to learn more about our MSP, meet our team members, hear about the benefits we could bring to their company and challenge us on anything that they were unsure of.
 At times, we had more than 70 team members actively participating in what we were offering.
 It provided the reassurance to both parties that, thanks to technology, we could take on the challenge lockdown presented to us and achieve brilliant results.

 Typically, implementation periods take a minimum of 12 weeks and include an eight-week buffer to mitigate the usual delays that come with running businesses.
 However, in this very first experience of putting our digital strategy to the test, the entire implementation process was completed on time, in less than three months – even with a pandemic rumbling along in the background.